TimTosi/fishfinger/README.md

 ### Basic Compose Usage

-Let's say you have a basic Compose file where you defined N services.
+Let's say you have a [basic Compose file](examples/compose-basic/docker-compose.yaml) where you defined three redis services.

-// HERE COMPOSE FilE example

 For instance, you could want to be able to write a test suite that will directly make use of your containers instead of simply mocking their behaviour through burdensome to write functions.

-First of all, let's create a new Compose file handler.
+First of all, let's create a new Compose file handler by using the `fishfinger.NewCompose` function that takes the path to your Compose file as an argument.

 ```go
 func main() {